alebausa/IH-teaching-facing-lesson/lesson.md

 > :clock10: 20 min

-⚠️ Before using any method one should ask themselves first:
+⚠️ Before using any method, one should ask themselves first:

 1. Does the method modify the original array?
 2. What is its return value?